 In the shortwave, the choice of which gases to include is relatively uncontroversial: H_2O , O_3 , CO_2 , O_2 and CH_4 .
-The concentration of N_2 is specified as well, EXPLANATION TO FOLLOW.
+The concentration of N_2 is specified as well, as it is needed (in addition to O_2) to compute the collision-induced contribution to the continuum absorption and the broadening efficiency of these molecules, where applicable.

-- 40 In the longwave, there are a much larger number of greenhouse gases that could be included, many of which have a very small individual impact.
-However, the purpose of CK-DMIP is to evaluate the techniques used by schemes for generating CKD models based on the different requirements - 45 of weather and climate modelling, rather than to produce a single optimum CKD model that explicitly represents all the greenhouse gases that anyone might want to simulate.
-Therefore we have chosen to follow the pragmatic approach of Meinshausen et al. (2017).
-They stated that 94.5% of the - 50 anthropogenic greenhouse warming (in terms of radiative forcing) between 1750 and 2014 was due to increases in
+In the longwave, there are a much larger number of greenhouse gases that could be included, many of which have a very small individual impact.
+However, the purpose of CK 45 DMIP is to evaluate the techniques used by schemes for generating CKD models based on the different requirements of weather and climate modelling, rather than to produce a single optimum CKD model that explicitly represents all the greenhouse gases that anyone might want to simulate.

+50 Therefore we have chosen to follow the pragmatic approach of Meinshausen et al. (2017).
+They stated that 94.5% of the